 Tests for anal cancer

-Rigid proctosigmoidoscopy: The rigid proctosigmoidoscope is similar to an anoscope, except that the proctoscope is 10 inches long, so it allows the doctor to see the rectum as well as the lower part of the colon.
-You will most likely need to take laxatives or have an enema before the test to make sure the bowels are empty.
+Rigid proctosigmoidoscopy: The rigid proctosigmoidoscope is similar to an anoscope, except that it is about 10 inches long, so it lets the doctor see the rectum as well as the lower part of the colon.
+You will most likely need to take laxatives or have an enema before the test to make sure your bowels are empty.

 In order to find out if a growth is cancer, a biopsy must be done.
-For a biopsy, the doctor will remove a sample of tissue and send it to a lab to be looked at under a microscope.
+For a biopsy, the doctor removes a sample of tissue and sends it to a lab to be looked at under a microscope.
 For anal cancer, this tissue sample is most often removed during endoscopy.
 If the tumor is very small and has not grown below the surface of the anus, your doctor may be able to take out the whole tumor during the biopsy.

-Other types of biopsies that may be done to look for cancer spread to the lymph nodes include:
+Biopsies to check for cancer spread to nearby lymph nodes

-In this test, a needle is used to put a radioactive substance, often with a blue dye, into the tumor.
-The dye moves into the nodes that carry fluid away from the tumor.
-This helps tell how far the cancer may have spread, because these nodes would be the ones that any cancer cells leaving the tumor would have spread to first.
-The surgeon then takes out any blue-stained nodes and looks at them to see if they contain cancer cells.
+Sentinel lymph node biopsy (SLNB): If anal cancer has already been found, this test might be used to help see if the cancer has spread to the lymph nodes.
+In this test, a radioactive substance, often with a blue dye, is injected around the tumor.
+The dye will move into the nodes that carry fluid away from the tumor.
+These would be the nodes that any cancer cells leaving the tumor would have spread to first.
+These nodes are removed and examined to see if they contain cancer cells.
+This helps tell how far the cancer may have spread.
 While this test has been shown to be useful for some other cancers, it’s not yet clear how helpful it is for anal cancer.

-Ultrasound uses sound waves to make a picture of the inside of the body.
-Most people know about ultrasound because it is often used to look at a baby during pregnancy.
+Ultrasound uses sound waves to make pictures of the inside of the body.
+This test can be used to see how deep the cancer has grown into the tissues around the anus.
 For anal cancer, a probe must be placed in the rectum, which can be slightly uncomfortable but should not be painful.
-This test can show how far the cancer might have grown into nearby tissues.

 CT scan (computed tomography)

-A CT scanner has been described as a large donut, with a narrow table in the middle “hole”.
+A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle “hole”.
 You will need to lie still on the table while the scan is being done.
-CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.

 CT scans can also be used to guide a biopsy needle into a tumor.